igorkll/SComputers_docs/SComputers/Libraries/utils.md

 * utils.map(value, low, high, low2, high2) - changes the range of the number
 * utils.roundTo(number, numbers(default 3)) - rounds the number to a certain number of digits after "."
 * utils.split(tool(utf8/string), string, separators):tbl - separates a string, separators can consist of several characters and you can specify several pieces, also, if the separator is at the beginning/end, it will separate the string from the void
+* utils.splitByMaxSize(str, maxsize):tbl - divides string into segments, and you can specify the maximum length of the segment, the last segment can be smaller than the specified size, but not one can be larger
-* utils.splitByMaxSize(tool(utf8/string), string, maxsize):tbl - divides string into segments, and you can specify the maximum length of the segment, the last segment can be smaller than the specified size, but not one can be larger
+* utils.splitByMaxSizeWithTool(tool(utf8/string), str, maxsize):tbl - divides string into segments, and you can specify the maximum length of the segment, the last segment can be smaller than the specified size, but not one can be larger
 * utils.deepcopy(tbl):tbl - clones a table, understands nesting and types such as Color, Vec3, Quat

 ##### utils.split example